crownthrive/chlom-protocol/README.md

-# chlom-protocol
+# CHLOM Protocol

+This repo hosts the CHLOM formal proofs (BlackPaper), engineering spec (Technical White Paper), and execution pack (Extended Appendices + artifacts).
+Start with docs/CHLOM_Master.md, then see the linked papers and artifacts for TLC/Foundry/ZK setup.

-CHLOM: The Compliance Hybrid Licensing &amp; Ownership Metaprotocol.
+CHLOM: The Compliance Hybrid Licensing & Ownership Metaprotocol.
 A decentralized licensing engine combining AI, smart contracts, and fingerprint-based IP protection for 60+ real-world use cases.
 # CHLOM™ – Compliance Hybrid Licensing & Ownership Metaprotocol

 **Built by CrownThrive™ — Where compliance meets automation, and ownership meets AI.**
 ---

 ## 🧠 What is CHLOM™?